Justin-Meme-Sometimes/fp8_e4m3/README.md

 ## AI Disclaimer

 AI was used in the making of the project, specifically for the testbench generation and debugging.
+The Architecture for the design and the designs are human made.